5 Ways for Educators to Get Their Retirement Savings on Track

 These critical pieces of information have a direct impact on your retirement.
 TRS offers a retirement estimate calculator3 that shows what your monthly annuity will be based on your years of employment.

-There are also options in how you can choose to receive your annuity.4 Look at payments under each option and think closely about your unique situation and goals when deciding how your benefits will be distributed to you.
+You also have choices to make regarding how to receive your annuity.4 Look at payments under each option and think closely about your unique situation and goals when deciding how your benefits will be distributed to you.

 » Tip: There may be limitations to what your pension provides.
 The specifics of your plan should be factored into your decisions regarding additional investments and savings strategies.